Latest News Report (translated from original in Greek)

 NO IT WAS NOT!

 Germany was still struggling with the cost of reunification and therefore, on entry in the Euro, Germany pulled one of the greatest economic acts of deception on history, it entered the Euro, significantly undervalued, in terms of trading within the EU, this was HUGE.
-This meant, that the German people had a sense of poverty and needed financial prudence, whilst other nations that joined, suddenly had a false sense of wealth, that encouraged them to spend more.
+This meant, that the German people had a sense of poverty and needed financial prudence, whilst other nations that joined at a higher rate, suddenly had a false sense of wealth, that encouraged them to spend more.
 Also, due to the fact that Germany had entered much lower than it should, German goods appeared cheaper and therefore they outsold many other European goods.
 The other countries needed assistance to keep purchasing, but Germany was happy to lend to them and slowly, enslave them to debt.

 Germany pulled one of the greatest economic acts of deception on history